united-manufacturing-hub/united-manufacturing-hub/README.md

 <!-- SHOWCASE -->
 ## Showcase

-The United Manufacturing Hub has been deployed in various industries, from CNC milling over filling to flame cutting.
+The United Manufacturing Hub has successfully deployed in various industries, from CNC milling over filling to flame cutting.

-Here are some selected cases.
+Here are some selected cases from our installations across industries, that show how our product is used in practice.
 For detailed information, please take a look in [our documentation](docs/examples/overview.md)

 ### Flame cutting

 <img src="docs/examples/images/flame-cutting.png" height="150">

-Retrofitting of 11 flame cutting machines and blasting systems at two locations using sensors, barcode scanners and button bars to extract and analyze operating data
+Plug-and-play retrofit of 11 flame cutting machines and blasting systems at two locations using sensors, barcode scanners and button bars to extract and analyze operating data.

 ### Brewery